thesaadmirza/GeneticStudy/README.md

 - Knapsack problem
 - Locomotion problem
 - Symbolic Regression problem
+The GAs are implemented in Python and Go languages.

 ## TSP
 TSP is the problem of finding in a fully connected graph the minimal Hamiltonian cycle.